heysulo/perfect-logger/README.md

  * @param code - Status Code
  * @param writeToDatabaseValue - Write to database by default
- * @param color - Color of the text (Optional) Ex: logger.colors.red or "red" */ logger.addStatusCode("flag", "FLAG", false);
+ * @param color - Color of the text (Optional) Ex: logger.colors.red or "red"
+ * @param hidden - Write only to the log file and hide from other" */ logger.addStatusCode("flag", "FLAG", false);
 logger.addStatusCode("socketEvent", "SOCK", false, "red");
+logger.addStatusCode("logOnly", "FLOG", false, "", true);

 // Usage
 logger.flag("RESTART Flag received");
 logger.socketEvent("Socket client connected");
+logger.logOnly("This will be written only into the log file");
 ```
 Output
 ```